PressCademy/block-in-block/README.md

 ## Installation

 1. Set up Underpin.
 This can be done as a mu-plugin, or added directly to this site.
 See [Underpin's docs for more info](https://github.com/underpin-WP/underpin#installation)
+2. Install Underpin's block loader
-2. clone this plugin in your WordPress `plugins` directory `git clone git@github.com:wp-Dev-Academy/block-in-block.git`
+3. clone this plugin in your WordPress `plugins` directory `git clone git@github.com:wp-Dev-Academy/block-in-block.git`
 3. Activate the plugin